IvanHahan/video2agent/README.md

    - Fetches the video's transcript using YouTube's API
    - Splits the transcript into manageable snippets
    - Creates vector embeddings of the content
-   - Stores embeddings in Milvus vector database
+   - Stores embeddings in your chosen vector database (Pinecone or Milvus)

 2. **Question Answering**: When you ask a question:
    - Your question is embedded and used to search for relevant video segments
-   - The most relevant transcript snippets are retrieved
+   - The most relevant transcript snippets are retrieved from the vector database
-   - An LLM (OpenAI) generates a response based on the context
+   - An LLM (OpenAI) generates a response based on the retrieved context
    - The response is streamed back to you in real-time

 3. **Context Management**: The agent maintains chat history to provide contextually aware responses across multiple interactions.